Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.6.1
+- Fixed really stupid mac keybinding mistake.
+Will no longer conflict with save anymore.

 ### 0.6.0
 - Renamed extension to "relativity" from "relative-goto"!
 - Added new publish script to help with publishing to the market place